 Developing the strongest password policy for your business requires balancing your cybersecurity objectives with the practical needs of your employees.
 There is no one-size-fits-all password policy that’s ideal for all businesses, and there are innumerable rules that may benefit some organizations.
 The NIST provides helpful guidelines to steer your policies.
 Here are a few key rules to consider:

 Use strong passwords that are at least eight characters long: The longer, the better!
 Each additional character dramatically decreases the risk that a brute force attack could crack your password.
-Therefore, we recommend you require a minimum number of characters.
+Therefore, we recommend you require a complex password with minimum number of characters.

 Encourage a passphrase: Passphrases balance convenience and security.
 The added password length makes them harder to hack, but using familiar words makes them easier to remember.